RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

           - – Does it have international legal personality?
           - – Reparations for Injuries Ad Op (1949) – did the UN as an organization have the ability to bring an international claim?
     - Recognition in International Law
-      - Considered important act that can affect a state’s ability to exercise its rights and responsibilities as a state
+      - Considered important act that can affect a state's ability to exercise its rights and responsibilities as a state
       - nb there is a difference between recognition of states and recognition of governments.
     - Two Theories of Recognition (of States)
       - The Constitutive Theory
-        - Recognition has a ‘constitutive’ effect so that a state becomes an international legal person and a subject of IL only through recognition.’
+        - Recognition has a 'constitutive' effect so that a state becomes an international legal person and a subject of IL only through recognition.'
       - The Declaratory Theory
         - States exist independent of recognition:
-          - ‘the primary function of recognition is to acknowledge as a fact something which has hitherto been uncertain, namely the independence of the body claiming to be a state, and to declare the declaring state’s readiness to accept the normal consequences of that fact – namely the usual courtesies, rights and obligations of international relations between states.’
+          - 'the primary function of recognition is to acknowledge as a fact something which has hitherto been uncertain, namely the independence of the body claiming to be a state, and to declare the declaring state's readiness to accept the normal consequences of that fact – namely the usual courtesies, rights and obligations of international relations between states.'
 (Brierly, in H&S p 137).
     - Does State Practice reflect declaratory or constitutive theory?
       - Declaratory
         - States make claims under IL against unrecognised states: